Extragradient methods for mean field games of controls and mean field type FBSDEs: Decoupling algorithm

 and the conclusion follows from Gronwall lemma.
 For the second part of the lemma, by definition of $(U^\alpha_t)_{t\in [0,T]}$,

-and the result follows from Hypothesis \ref{disp monotone mfg} and Theorem \ref{thm: existence mfgc} \end{proof} With this, we have proved that the problem of solving for the mean field game equilibrium can be reformulated as solving a variational inequality on the space of controls $\left(H^T\right)^d$.
-Taking inspiration from the dual extrapolation algorithm introduced in \cite{extra-gradient}, we present an algorithm that converges to the mean field game optimal control starting from any initial condition \begin{thm} Take an initial condition $\alpha_1\in \left(H^T\right)^{2d}$, for $n\geq 1$ we introduce the sequences
+and the result follows from Hypothesis \ref{disp monotone mfg} and Theorem \ref{thm: existence mfgc} \end{proof} With this, we have proved that the problem of solving for the mean field game equilibrium can be reformulated as solving a variational inequality on the space of controls $\left(\mathcal{H}^T\right)^d$.
+For Lipschitz functions $v$ on the space of controls $\left(\mathcal{H}^T\right)^d$, we introduce the standard notation